-Yes, you may transfer your club membership to any other person or entity of your choice as long as you put it in writing and we receive a membership agreement form signed by the new owner.
+Yes, you may transfer your club membership to any other person or entity of your choice as long as you put it in writing.

 Quest is available for all ages 3 years and up.
 Badges are designed for preschoolers through adults with requirements getting more difficult as you age.